dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 ## Tab appearance

-The `Shell` class defines the following attached properties that control the appearance of tabs:
+The <xref:Microsoft.Maui.Controls.Shell> class defines the following attached properties that control the appearance of tabs:

 - `TabBarBackgroundColor`, of type `Color`, that defines the background color for the tab bar.
 If the property is unset, the `BackgroundColor` property value is used.
 - `TabBarDisabledColor`, of type `Color`, that defines the disabled color for the tab bar.
 If the property is unset, the `DisabledColor` property value is used.